davidstone/technical-machine/readme.md

 !depth
 :	Format is `!depth #` (where `#` represents the new depth as an integer).
 Sets Technical Machine's depth of search to `#`.
 This only applies to future challenges / battles.
 Existing battles are fixed in their depth.

+!exit
+:	Technical Machine logs out of the server.

 !join
 :	Format is `!join channel_name` (with no '#' symbol)